 How to Treat Nicotine Overdose

-If someone swallows e-liquid or is otherwise exposed to large doses of nicotine, they should be taken to the hospital immediately, even if they are not having symptoms.
+If someone swallows e-liquid, they should be taken to the hospital immediately.
 Call emergency services and your local poison control center to ask for guidance.
 In cases of ingestion, the first line of treatment for nicotine poisoning is activated charcoal, which slows gastrointestinal absorption.
 Charcoal may need to be administered more than once.
 Additional care may be necessary for specific symptoms like seizure management or respiratory support.